oatmealandcoffee/CSCI15P4/readme.md

 		* delete /foo/{foo_id} - destroy($foo_id) // redirect::action

 ## Bugs
-* User's games do not appear in the user's game listing
+* [fixed] User's games do not appear in the user's game listing
 * [fixed] User does not redirect correctly create->store->show
 	* redirect to action as opposed to route
 * [fixed] Position Edit page is not getting/using position data